 Business funding is critical.
-Recent Covid-19 loans have helped many organisations to survive.
+Covid-19 loans did help many organisations to survive.
 However these loans do need to be paid back and that requires planning and of course cash.

 Tip 4: Review your last bank ‘lending facility’ letter (if relevant) and check your arrangements are what you agreed for the borrowing and that you can meet the repayments.
-If not get talking to your funder as soon as possible.
+If not, speak to your funder as soon as possible.